opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 - legend
 - wrap axis, ticks, ... components in memo - so only change when their props change.
 They will still change when/if the contexts they use change anyway (as they should)
 - import local files from index where can to clean up
+- Switch to TS

 --------

 ## Vis

-For an interactive plot - e.g. to use the §hover§ prop of marks - wrap the plot in a `<Vis>` component.
+For an interactive plot - e.g. to use the `hover` prop of marks - wrap the plot in a `<Vis>` component.
 This provides a context which is used internally to set and access selected data.

 We can also wrap multiple plots in a single `Vis` component to coordinate interaction across the plots.
 For example, hovering on a point in one plot and highlight the corresponding point in another plot.
 It's also possible to include non-plot content in the `Vis`.
 In this case the `useVisSelection` and `useVisUpdateSelection` hooks can be used explicitly to get/set selected data.